T20X/notes/kafka.md

 Partition rebalances also take place in a background thread, which means you still have to handle the potential for commit failures as the consumer may no longer have the same partition assignment when the commit begins.
 This is unnecessary if you enable autocommit since commit failures will be ignored silently, which also implies that you have no way to rollback processing.

+As long as there is a different group ID, then yes, there is no limitation to using assign or subscribe on the same topic

 ## settings
+**queued.max.messages.kbytes** max number of topic+partion queue size allowed to be fetched, but not yet consumed by the client.
+Note that default is quite high !
+1GB!

 **enable.auto.commit**
 Default: true